If you want to remember something, make it emotional

 And, most important, bring the strongest purveyor of energy into the whole experience: bring in emotions.

 Feel the music:

 ▪ If the music has an overt emotional content or context, feel the emotion.

 ▪ If the music itself doesn’t seem to trigger it – maybe because you are too busy with executing the notes – conjure it up.
 Imagine what the feeling feels like, remember a similar situation or a scene from a movie – anything that helps you get into the emotion.
 And then let this energy become part of your experience.

-Source: Ariane Cap’s Course, Music Theory for he Bass Player – The Course – a 20-week course on theory, technique, bass line creation and more contains a section containing practice tips.
+Source: Ariane Cap’s Course, Music Theory for the Bass Player, The Course – a 20-unit course on theory, technique, bass line creation and more contains a section containing practice tips.
 This is one of 20 practicing tips from the course.
 Practicing tips are located in the OUTRO Tab of each course unit.